Richardinho/blog-posts/kara-erickson-review.md

 Implementing a CCC is largely the same as implementing a CFC.
 Kara doesn't say anything about validation.
 Whilst validation and error messages can be self-contained within the component, it's important to implement the `validate()` method so that the component's valid status stays in sync with the containing form.

-This seems to me to be the best way to do nested forms as its the most reusable and flexible.
-The component works in the same way as any other native input element or Custom Form Component making it easier to compose complex forms out of them.
+This seems to me to be the best way to do nested forms: It gives the greatest amount of flexibility and reusability.
+The component works in the same way as a native input element making it easier to compose complex forms out of them.

 ### Sub Form Component (SFC)
 [30:19](https://youtu.be/CD_t3m2WMM8?t=1819)